-Claims management only applies to organizations that are self-insured or those that use a TPA.
+Claims management only applies to self-insured organizations or those that use a TPA.

 - Strong claims management programs focus on resolving claims solely through litigation. - Enforcing contractual obligations during claims management can reduce the total cost of risk.

 Both the first and last options are correct statements.
 Claims should be resolved promptly, as they tend to become more expensive over time.
 Furthermore, enforcing contractual obligations (such as hold harmless agreements) can reduce the total cost of risk since other liable parties are forced to pay for their own obligations.